Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-GvQ4T08cO74.md

 ### Transcript

-> yeah have you ever traveled to canada i spent uh like two days in montreal and one day in uh quebec that's it that was very good thank you to canada no i don't think so no i don't think i've ever been in canada okay
+> yeah have you ever traveled to canada i spent, like two days in montreal and one day in, quebec that's it that was very good thank you to canada no i don't think so no i don't think i've ever been in canada okay